neilvyas/neilvyas.github.io/index.md

 my `LaTeX` setup enough to be able to live-`tex` notes and such.
 You can find my awfully-maintained dotfiles and `LaTeX` setup on my github!
 Some people seem to like the `.cls` files in particular.

-You can check out my [blog](blog.html) from the navbar.
+You can check out my [blog](blog) from the navbar.
 Someday, I'll write something interesting.
 Someday too I'll put a cool `elm` demo in here, or whatever.
 If you're reading this, me, you can do this!
+If you came for my resume, [here it is.](/static/resume.pdf)